Christel Khalil: Personal life

 In September 2008, she married musician Stephen Hensley.
 The Young and the Restless co-star Elizabeth Hendrickson served as a bridesmaid while Bryton James was a groomsman.
-Khalil gave birth to their son on April 17, 2010, during an at home water birth.
+Khalil gave birth to their son on April 17, 2010, during an at-home water birth.
 Bryton James is his godfather and actress Fadhia Marcelin is his godmother.
 She and Hensley split in early 2011 and divorced later that year.
 In 2015, Khalil stated she had been in a relationship with bar runner Ray Wicks for 4 years.
 Khalil ended the relationship in August 2015.
 In the summer of 2018, Khalil stated that she in a relationship with Canadian businessman Sam Restagno, who works in private equity.
-The two met in 2016, during that years Coachella Valley Music and Arts Festival in Indio, California.
-In 2019, Khalil and her son relocated to Toronto, Ontario to be with Restagno, who was born and based there.
+The two met in 2016, during that year Coachella Valley Music and Arts Festival in Indio, California.
+In 2019, Khalil and her son relocated to Toronto, Ontario, to be with Restagno, who was born and based there.
 In July 2020, Khalil moved back to Los Angeles.
+In June 2023, she announced she was expecting her second child, her first with Restagno.
+In October 2025, she announced she was expecting the couple's second child together (her third).

 She is best friends with Bryton James, who portrays her character's brother, Devon Hamilton on The Young and the Restless.
 She is also friends with several former and current The Young and the Restless co-stars, including Mishael Morgan and Nadine Heimann.
 In October 2015, she modeled for Heimann's non-profit, True Connection.

 In June 2015, after the United States Supreme Court's decision on Obergefell v.
 Hodges, she voiced her support for same-sex marriage.
 Khalil has said one of her favorite hobbies is traveling because she loves experiencing different cultures and travel makes her feel connected to who she is as a person.